SaranyaMuthaiyan/SBA_Mongoose/Readme.md

 #Users:

 -`GET/ api/users` - List all users
--`POST/api/users` - Create user
+-`POST/api/users` - Create  a new user
+-`PATCH/api/users/:id` - Updates the user using id.
--`Delete /api/users/:id` - Delete user
+-`Delete /api/users/:id` - Delete user using the id.

 #Movies: